Wcubed/asset_explorer/readme.md

     - [x] Cache the thumbnails on disk, by saving them with the hash of the asset path.

 # Whishlist
+- General robustnes (file not found, config key not found, and such.)
+- Make it clear that removing a pack, will not actually remove the "asset_pack.json" and therefore it's settings will be remembered.
+- Sort asset packs by name.
+- Allow re-naming asset packs.
+This does not re-name the directory, merely save the new name in the asset_pack.json.
+- Re-Scan known asset packs on startup?
+And add a re-scan button.
+    - Do something smart when old assets cannot be found.
 - Allow for clearing the thumbnail cache.
 - Autosave interval?
 So we don't save for every little thing.
 - Automatically discover alternate versions of an image (transparent / psd file etc.)